Car Insurance FAQs

 We think it’s worth taking out comprehensive car insurance, provided you can afford it.
 After all, you’ve spent thousands of dollars on your car – why not protect that investment?

-The decision as to whether you need a comprehensive policy will ultimately depend on your individual needs and budget.
-Comprehensive car insurance provides a top level of protection for your car.
-Not only does it cover you for damage to your vehicle as well as damage to another person’s car and property, but it also covers the cost to replace your vehicle if it’s ever stolen or damaged or destroyed in a fire.
+Whether you need a comprehensive policy will ultimately depend on your individual needs and budget.
+Keep in mind that comprehensive car insurance provides a top level of protection for your car; not only does it cover you for damage to your vehicle as well as damage to another person’s car and property, but it also covers the cost to replace your vehicle if it’s stolen or damaged or destroyed in a fire.

-To learn more about comprehensive car insurance and how it could protect you in a range of scenarios, take a look at comprehensive car insurance.
+To learn more about how car insurance could protect you in a range of scenarios, take a look at comprehensive car insurance.

 I have comprehensive car insurance.
 Do I need CTP?

 Yes, every car on Australian roads must have Compulsory Third Party (CTP) insurance on their vehicle, otherwise known as Green Slip cover in New South Wales.
-In most states and territories, the cost of this cover is built into your annual registration fees.
-Those living in New South Wales, however, must take Green Slip cover out separately from their registration before they can legally drive on the roads.
+In most states and territories, the cost of this cover is included in your annual registration fees, whereas in others, you can choose your CTP provider and take out insurance alongside your registration.

 Getting insured